AnmolJindal2019/BeZen-Data-Science-Assignment/README.md

 3.)
 The notebook will open in Google Colab.
 Just make sure you are signed in and connected to runtime.</br>
 4.)
 Now simply run each cell to get the desired output.</br>

+**NOTE: Since the code runs in Google Colab, there is no need of a requirements.txt file for PIP.
+Anything required has been handled in the code itself.